drzamoramora/LESCO-recognizer/README.md

 - Iteration 1: translate LESCO videos into text by using similary measures
 - Iteration 2: translate LESCO videos into text by using Deep Learning
 - Iteration 3: evolution of Iteration 1 with other dimensional reduction algoritms.
-- Iteration 4: cherry-picked frames for each video were selected to reduce the amount fo data for training: the hypothesis is that key frames that show relevant hand shapes are sufficient for sign recognition.
+- Iteration 4: cherry-picked frames for each video were selected to reduce the amount of frames for training (from each video): the hypothesis is that key frames that show relevant hand shapes are sufficient for sign recognition.

 ## Acknowledgements